Skip to main content

 Dr Roland Braneti, what exactly is polycystic ovary syndrome (PCOS)?

-PCOS is characterised by a change in the way the ovaries function.
+PCOS is characterised by altered functioning of the ovaries.
 This can cause the female cycle to become irregular and, for example, the intervals between menstruation can become very long.
 Changes such as acne, increased hairiness or weight problems can also occur.

 Why does PCOS occur?
 What are the causes of PCOS?